 Benefits of Vertical Integration in the Business World

 As you can predict from the definitions and characteristics of vertical integration, there is a lot to earn from this module of operation.
-Companies have adapted vertical integration into their operations and they have gained massive benefits.
-A good example is Apple Inc. which has made advancements in the mobile phone production by buying off its suppliers and setting up very efficient retail stores for its numerous products.
+Companies have adopted vertical integration into their operations and they have gained massive benefits.
+A good example is Apple Inc. which has made advancements in mobile phone production by buying off its suppliers and setting up very efficient retail stores for its numerous products.

 - Lower Prices of Goods